benedictmak/benedictmak.github.io/_posts/2018-11-13-winscp-password.md

+---
+layout: post
+title: Find all WinSCP password in the sea
+---

 Using cobalt strike to do post-exploitation, it is really amazing to see so much WinSCP password in a single network.
 Extract it one-by-one is quite slow, wrote a script to extract and decrypt all of them.

 ```C#